MicrosoftDocs/quantum-docs-pr/articles/machines/resources-estimator.md

 uid: microsoft.quantum.machines.resources-estimator
 ---

-# Resources estimator
+# The `ResourcesEstimator` Target Machine

-As the name implies, the `ResourcesEstimator` estimates the resources required to run a given instance of a quantum program on a quantum computer.
+As the name implies, the `ResourcesEstimator` estimates the resources required to run a given instance of a Q# operation on a quantum computer.
-It accomplishes this by executing the quantum program without actually simulating the state of a quantum computer; for this reason, it can estimate resources for quantum programs that use thousands of qubits.
+It accomplishes this by executing the quantum operation without actually simulating the state of a quantum computer; for this reason, it can estimate resources for Q# operations that use thousands of qubits.

 ## Usage

-The `ResourcesEstimator` is just another type of target machine, thus it can be used to run any Q# program.
+The `ResourcesEstimator` is just another type of target machine, thus it can be used to run any Q# operation.

 As other target machines, to use it on a C# host program create an instance and pass it as the first parameter of the operation's `Run` method to estimate: